thekindlyone/transmorgriPY/readme.md

 cnh.cbz is just a renamed zip.
 Can be read like a comic book using [Comix](http://comix.sourceforge.net/) on linux ,[CDisplay](http://www.cdisplay.me/) on Windows and [YACreader](http://www.yacreader.com/downloads) on Mac

 Download and keep in script/exe directory.
+On run if it doesn't find the file it will attempt to download it for you.

 Full Text offline search engine for all [Calvin and Hobbes](http://en.wikipedia.org/wiki/Calvin_and_Hobbes) strips.